starkware-libs/starknet-staking/docs/spec.md

 ) -> u128
 ```
 #### description <!-- omit from toc -->
-Executes the intent to exit the stake if enough time have passed.
+Executes the intent to exit the stake if enough time has passed.
 Transfers the funds back to the pool member.
 Return the amount of tokens transferred back to the pool member.
 #### emits <!-- omit from toc -->
 1. [Pool Member Reward Claimed](#pool-member-reward-claimed)